-A reception at the Fellowship Hall of the church followed the ceremony.

-The table was covered with a white table cloth edged with lace.
+A reception at the Fellowship Hall of the church followed the ceremony The table was covered with a white table cloth edged with lace.
 The four-tiered wedding cake was decorated in white with red miniature rosettes, white sugar doves and wedding bells and was topped with a lacy garden arbor arch above the miniature wedding pair.
 The cake was prepared by Elaine Agee, sister-in-law of the bride.
-A centerpiece of red and white carnations in a candelabra of silver with red candles centered the table setting
+A centerpiece of red and white carnations in a candelabra of silver with red candles centered the table nuts and mints from silver trays.
+Others in the houseparty were Mrs. Mildred Mingus, Mrs. Elsie Allen and Mrs. Nancy Mingus, aunts

 Mrs. Janet Callaway of Friona served cake.
-Miss Roxanne Ford of Lockney, cousin of the bride, served punch from a silver punch bowl and nuts and mints from silver trays.
+Miss Roxanne Ford of Lockney, cousin of the bride, served punch from a silver punch bowl and